LitiumAB/Education/Developer Education/Tasks/Pricing rules/README.md

 > To do this task you first need to complete the task [Installation](../Installation)

-Our client has a complex price model, so you need to replace Litium's price lists with a solution that fetches prices from the custumer's ERP.
+Your client has a complex price model, so you need to replace Litium's price lists with a solution that fetches prices from the custumer's ERP.

 If needed you can find a finished example in the [_Resources_-folder](Resources/ErpPriceCalculatorDecorator.cs)